chevere/workflow/README.md

 ### Testing Job response

-For testing a response what you need to check is the response value.
+For testing a Job response within a Workflow assert the response value.

 ```php
 $run = run($workflow, ...$variables);